PaulElisha/Liq0S-Auction-based-Liquidity-Market-Dynamic-JIT-auto-rebalancing-custom-router-hook./README.md

 ## **Overview**
 The **Dynamic Auction-Based JIT Rebalancer Hook** is a Uniswap v4 hook designed to optimize large swaps by allowing liquidity providers (LPs) to bid on liquidity provision rights in real time.
 This ensures minimal slippage, reduced MEV extraction, and improved capital efficiency—all while maintaining atomic transaction execution.

-Built as an improvement over traditional JIT liquidity models, this hook eliminates fragmentation, supports complex multi-hop swaps, and dynamically rebalances liquidity post-swap to avoid impermanent loss.
+Built as an improvement over traditional JIT liquidity models, this hook eliminates fragmentation, supports complex multi-hop swaps, and dynamically rebalances liquidity.
+It receives swap's BalanceDelta post-swap to avoid impermanent loss.

 ---